 “New York was a mecca for me, as it is for so many.
 I knew the early folk scene had dissipated, but I figured there was something in the air – or the water – that would drive me towards the music and the tribe I was searching for.“ And then another unlikely turn.
 Barnett rose in the freelance world, making a name for herself as a smart, precise, and professional chameleon musician, singing on countless film, tv and commercial projects, as well as singing backup for iconic stars like Linda Ronstadt, Celine Dion, and Rickie Lee Jones.
 Appearances on SNL, The Today Show, membership in an elite session musician supergroup – these were the bookings of that time.
 “Success in this world has been very important to me, because I value craft so much.
 It was gratifying to have that validated.
 I was asked to sing every style convincingly – pop, blues, rock, jazz.
 Sound like Linda, they would demand, or Bonnie, or Lucinda, these were singers I had backed up on live gigs.
 It was an oddly satisfying challenge.
 It also came at a time when I had to turn down tours, because I was raising a daughter.
 Disappearing for weeks at a time was not an option I was willing to take.”
 During this time Barnett began her relationship with Berklee College of Music, accepting the part time position of Associate Professor, mentoring emerging singer-songwriters and training them to arrange and lead their own ensembles.

 Barnett rose to become one of the top 20 session singer calls, while continuing her search for her own essential expression.
 The essential songs, the essential timbre, the core family of musicians.
-“I was also going through the long process of my marriage ending.
-My partner and I needed to set each other free in order to discover ourselves.
-I recognized I had to own that process in the music.”
+“I was also going through some challenges, attempting to take control of my personal evolution, and I recognized I had to own that process in the music.”
 Several collections of music were released through those years, but none Barnett felt had fully captured her authentic voice as a writer or musician.

 “You See This River” is the culmination of Barnett’s years of searching and exploring, and living a life that many of us find ourselves living: “By trial and error we find ourselves, we retrieve ourselves from our own fires and folly.
 We poke and prod and with luck we find our authentic selves and stop looking over our shoulders.
 The renegade is part of my DNA in a good way, but it also played a role in running from myself.
 This record, these songs, reflect a period where I stopped running.
 So the stories reflect the process, and the sound reflects the result. ”